Yossele Rosenblatt: Bankruptcy

-Israel
+Mandatory Palestine

 Rosenblatt was then offered a chance to participate in the making of a film in Mandatory Palestine.
 Although payment would depend again on the financial success of the film, he decided to take another chance.
 For one thing, it would get him away from his creditors, and for another, it would allow him to see Palestine, where he had never been.

-With his wife and two youngest children (some of his older children were adults, and they took in their other younger siblings to permit their parents to travel), he went to Palestine, where he decided he would stay, although he apparently was not sure he could support himself in this small colony.
+With his wife and two youngest children (some of his older children were adults, and they took in their other younger siblings to permit their parents to travel), he went to Palestine, where he decided he would stay, despite some doubts as to whether he could support himself in this small pre-State settlement.

 Death

 He died of a heart attack at the age of 51 on June 19, 1933, in Jerusalem.

 Style

 He was known for his extraordinary technique, for the sweetness of his timbre, and for his unique ability to transition from normal voice to falsetto with hardly any noticeable break at all.

 His technique in cantillation was unique.
 Notes were hit remarkably accurately at high speeds.
 Fiorituras, similarly, were struck near perfectly, both rhythmically and on pitch.
 His fame spread so far that Toscanini appealed to him to sing the leading role in Fromental Halévy's La Juive, but Rosenblatt replied that he would only use his vocal gift for the glory of God, in service to his religion.
 Notably, he turned down a "golden hello" from the Chicago opera house because it violated his religious principles.

 Rosenblatt corresponded with many of the great tenors of his day.
 It is told that upon hearing Rosenblatt sing "Elli Elli", Enrico Caruso was so moved that he ascended the stage and kissed him.